-Help for early years providers

-Guidance for people who work in early years, from the Department for Education.

-The Help for early years providers has a wealth of information that can help.
-For example, there's useful advice on reducing paperwork so you have more time to focus on areas such as sensory food education.

-Early years child development training

-This training:

-- is free for childminders and nurseries - combines theory with practical tips and ideas to use in your setting - includes opportunities to reflect on your practice - reinforces your understanding through learning check questions and tests - links to additional resources - offers the opportunity to download certificates of completion - has been developed by expert practitioners - 7 modules can be completed in any order and at any time 9with another one coming soon!) - I Understanding child development and the EYFS - 2 Brain development & how children learn - 3 Supporting children's personal, social & emotional development - 4 Supporting language development in the early years - 5 Supporting physical development in the early years - 6 Mathematics - 7 Effective curriculum & assessment - 8 Supporting individual needs & differences

-Early years child development training: Home page (education.gov.uk)

-Early Years SEND Partnership Training and Seminars

-About the EYSEND Partnership
+Help for early years providers Guidance for people who work in early years, from the Department for Education.
+Early years child The Help for early years providers has a wealth of information that can help.
+For example, there's useful advice on reducing paperwork so you have more time to focus on areas such as sensory food education .
+This training: development training is free for childminders and nurseries combines theory with practical tips and ideas to use in your setting includes opportunities to reflect on your practice reinforces your understanding through learning check questions and tests links to additional resources offers the opportunity to download certificates of completion has been developed by expert practitioners 7 modules can be completed in any order and at any time 9with another one coming soon!)
+2 Brain development &amp; how children learn 3 Supporting children's personal, social &amp; emotional development 4 Supporting language development in the early years 5 Supporting physical development in the early years 6 Mathematics 7 Effective curriculum &amp; assessment 8 Supporting individual needs &amp; differences Early years child development training: Home page (education.gov.uk) COUNCIL FOR DISABLED CHILDREN Early Years SEND Partnership Training and Seminars About the EYSEND Partnership Introduction The Council for Disabled Children (CDC) leads the EYSEND Partnership and is working with five partners: nasen, Speech and Language UK, Contact, Dingley's Promise, and the Early Childhood Unit (ECU) at the National Children's Bureau.
+Providing support across 9